vojtamolda/Plotly.swift/Readme.md

 Library is in early beta stage and the releases before version `1.0.0` doesn't follow [Semantic Versioning].
 Symbol and method names may and generally will change.
 Before the `1.0.0` release, the recommendation is to depend on `.exact("0.x.y")` version to make sure your code doesn't break due to backward incompatible changes in the API.

-Licensed under the GPL license.
+Licensed under the MIT license.
 See [the text][License] for more details.